Abhishek8928/devtinder-backend-app/homework.md

 - added some api level validation
 - data santization has been done before saving data to db we have check all data which is passed over the body should be followed all requirement of our application

+# day 7

+- validate the req.body before processing the data
+- install bcrypt package to encrypt and decrypt the password and compare it
+- encrypted the password has done for signup api ( on boarding api)
+- save it to database
+- create a login api and validate and sanitize the data compare the password check is user exits or not
+- writeen all logic and error for the login api

 # good parctise to write backend code maintaining clarity and consistency in your codebase.